Best Badge Scanner Apps for Trade Shows and Events (2026)

 | Google Sheets | Free | Low-traffic booths | Manual entry, no automation |

-1. BoothIQ – Best Free Badge Scanner
+1. BoothIQ – Best Badge Scanner App for Trade Shows and Conferences

 What’s free: